valtimo-platform/valtimo-documentation/release-notes/major10/10.8.2/valtimo-frontend-libraries.md

   The custom case header did not show all properties when one of the properties was not present in the document.

+* **Custom boolean values don't show correctly in the CarbonList**

+  When using custom boolean values in the Carbon list, they would show with 'viewTypeConverter.' as a prefix.

 ## Breaking changes

 No breaking changes.